Injured in a Blind Spot Accident in the Bay Area?

 Everyone who has a driver’s license knows that vehicles have blind spots.
 These are the annoying parts of your vehicle that block your peripheral vision.
 When drivers fail to check these blind spots before merging, turning or taking other action, the driver faces the risk of causing a serious accident.
 In these cases, drivers often claim that cars or pedestrians “came out of nowhere.”
 What can seem like an annoyance or inconvenience to drivers could mean serious injury or even death to others.
-Despite the fact that they exist on every car and every driver is aware of them, blind spots are the cause of serious accidents every day.
+After a blind spot accident in the Bay Area, we recommend that you speak to a San Jose auto accident attorney from our firm.

 Needham Kepner & Fish LLP has decades of experience representing motorists injured in accidents caused by blind spots.
 When you allow us to represent you, we immediately investigate the vehicles and the scene of the crash to gather evidence for your case.
 There is a deadline as to when you can file your claim, so be sure to contact us as soon as possible to ensure that you are timely and receiving as much as you are entitled to.